kaungmyatpaing21/Learn-Javascript/README.md

-### Learn-Javascript
+### Learn-Javascript-V1

-- This is my daily javascript practice codes.
+- This is my Javascript leaning progress version-1.